dmurfet/dmurfet.github.io/onramp.markdown

 # Background reading

   * The [deep learning book](https://www.deeplearningbook.org/).
 You probably want to buy a copy.
 This covers basic probability and information theory, machine learning as well as many common deep learning models.
 You can access the book on a page by page basis online, which is useful as a reference.
 For the singular learning theory work, the basic background is Chapter 3 Probability and Information theory (3.1-3.13), Chapter 5, Chapter 6, and Chapter 8 and for more advanced topics Chapter 19 (for variational inference and ELBO).
-Before you get started, you should know what the following terms mean: *Bayesian posterior*, *Kullback-Leibler divergence*, *feedforward network*, *stochastic gradient descent*.
+You should know what the following terms mean: *Bayesian posterior*, *Kullback-Leibler divergence*, *feedforward network*, *stochastic gradient descent*.

   * For more advanced topics in information theory and machine learning, see David MacKay's [Information Theory, Inference, and Learning Algorithms](https://www.inference.org.uk/itprnn/book.pdf).